Business and Economic Indicators

-US government statistics compiled include Illinois and US unemployment rates, the average number of hours worked/week by production and non-supervisory workers, average number of hours of overtime worked/week in durable manufacturing, the Midwest Urban Consumer Price Index (CPI; computed monthly for the Midwest region by the Bureau of Labor Statistics), the "Value of U.S. Dollar Index," and the Gross Domestic Product.
+US government statistics compiled with seasonal adjustment include Peoria-Pekin MSA, Illinois and US unemployment rates, the average number of hours worked/week by production and non-supervisory workers, average number of hours of overtime worked/week in durable manufacturing, the Midwest Urban Consumer Price Index (CPI; computed monthly for the Midwest region by the Bureau of Labor Statistics), the "Value of U.S. Dollar Index," and the Gross Domestic Product.

 Douglas Antola Crowe